UC Santa Barbara College of Letters and Science: Publications

 Convergence is the magazine of Engineering and the Sciences at UC Santa Barbara.
-Sponsored by the College of Engineering, the Division of Mathematical, Life, and Physical Sciences in the College of Letters and Science, and the California NanoSystems Institute, Convergence was begun in early 2005 as a three-times-a-year print publication.
+It is sponsored by the College of Engineering, the Division of Mathematical, Life, and Physical Sciences in the College of Letters and Science, and the California NanoSystems Institute.
+The magazine was begun in early 2005 as a three-times-a-year print publication.
 It is available online and in print.